Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 ---
 ## CP server SOAP
-This node emulates an EVSE charge point station server that accepts and responds to OCPP 1.5 or 1.6 SOAP messages being sent from a a Central System service.
+This node emulates an EVSE charge point station server that accepts and responds to OCPP 1.5 or 1.6 SOAP messages being sent from a Central System service.
 Setup and behavior are similar to that of the *[CS server](#cs-server)*.
 Use this node in conjunction with a *[server response](#server-response)* node to pass responses to requests back to a Central System.

 _Unlike the *[CS Server](#cs-server)* this node does not incorporate or support multiple protocols running concurrently, nor does it support JSON.
 To emulate an EVSE charge point that supports JSON, use the *[CP client JSON](#cp-client-json)* node._